Martinez Familia Sangeros: Organization

 Hombrecitos: These were the men who took the fall for most of the crimes and would also help hide coke and other illegal drugs and stolen merchandise.
 They were referred to as Zanganos and didn't make much money.
 These men usually consisted of whites and blacks whom the mafia felt were not good enough to become made men or soldiers.
 They were often paid as little as $800 for their services.
 The mafia promised them protection and money.
 These were sometimes business owners that the mafia would blackmail.

 The members were also paid through a process called "Sueldo".

 In the early 1990s, the Family started grossing a reported $754 million from investments and drug sales.
 These numbers got picked up by the police in Puerto Rico and soon the Mafia was being watched by the FBI.

-El Gran called a meeting in 1994 which called all Copas and Castas.
+Estrella called a meeting in 1994 which called all Copas and Castas.
 They met at one of his houses located in Spain.
 He stated that they were being watched by police and FBI and that no more recruiting was to be done by the family and that all drug dealing was to be stopped except for small street deals.
 This would help keep them under the radar for a little while.
 In 1996, Manny Garcia had been reportedly murdered by the Mafia and hidden.
 His body was never found by police and no evidence pointed to the mafia except rumors that stated that Manny was seen reportedly talking a cop.
 One of the Soldados passed the message to the Copa known as Garland Rodriguez who told Quitoni.
 Quitoni had placed a contract hit on Manny worth $50,000.
 Manny's tongue was cut out of his mouth and was replaced by a rose.
 This was a sign that El Gran called the hit.
 Manny helped make money for the mafia and was very close to Quitoni, making Quitoni the godfather of his children.

-Accusations were made about (El Copa) Carlos Martinez: he supposedly hired 5 spies and 3 men to infiltrate the police district and 2 men to infiltrate the FBI.
+Accusations were made about (El Copa) Estrella: he supposedly hired 5 spies and 3 men to infiltrate the police district and 2 men to infiltrate the FBI.
 The mafia had reportedly had their files destroyed from police records and were soon being called "Los Silencios" because of them being able to get away with most of their crimes.
 This helped keep them under the radar and out of police view.
 Quitoni fled the island and moved to Spain where he would stay until the birth of his first grandson Rolando Martinez Williams in March 1997.
 In June 2012, 36 people were arrested in Puerto Rico and the U.S. mainland for smuggling 61,000 pounds of cocaine into the U.S through Puerto Rico's Luis Muñoz Marín International Airport aboard flights operated by American Airlines.
 The smuggling had been taking place since 1999.
 This was linked to the Martinez Familia.